-Time magazine named B.K.S Iyengar as one of the 100 most influential people in the world.
-The BBC hailed Iyengar as ‘the Michelangelo of yoga’.
-These are impressive references but, but let’s take a look at his latest book ‘Light on Life: The Yoga Journey to Wholeness, Inner Peace, and Ultimate Freedom‘.
+Time magazine has named B.K.S Iyengar as one of the 100 most influential people in the world.
+The BBC hailed Iyengar as ‘the Michelangelo of yoga.’
+These are impressive references, but let’s look at his latest book ‘Light on Life: The Yoga Journey to Wholeness, Inner Peace, and Ultimate Freedom.’

 It is not just another book about asanas and detailed postural alignment, but a personal account of the yogic journey as a spiritual path.
-The aim of yoga is described as ‘oneness’, or what Iyengar calls ‘integration’: we are to become the microcosm within the overall cosmos.
-‘Yoga is the rulebook for the playing the game of life.
-The game is tough and we need to train hard.’
-Our tasks is to understand what it means to be human finding ourselves placed between earth and sky.
+The aim of yoga is ‘oneness,’ or what Iyengar calls ‘integration’: to become the microcosm within the overall cosmos.
+‘Yoga is the rulebook for playing the game of life.
+The game is tough, and we need to train hard.’
+Our tasks are to understand what it means to be human, finding ourselves placed between earth and sky.

-‘The inward journey’ is the first chapter of Iyengar’s book and lays the foundation for all that follows: The five Koashas, the sheaths of human existence are introduced as a model for human evolution.
+‘The inward journey’ is the first chapter of Iyengar’s book and lays the foundation for all that follows: He then introduces the five Koshas, the sheaths of human existence, as a model for human evolution.
 Each of the five sheaths overlays and obscures the more subtle awareness that is interior to it.
 The five Koshas are:

 - Physical body – Annayama Kosha

 - Energy body – Pranayama Kosha